barrucadu/lookwhattheshoggothdraggedin.com/posts/dice-rolls-in-traveller.markdown

 diagram explaining exactly how the lock works.

 On the other hand, perhaps they have an unusually hard time.
-Maybe the engine room is really small and awkward, so the [glo:pc] can't get a good look at the mechanism; or they have shoddy tools.
+Maybe the engine room is really small and awkward, so the [abbr:pc] can't get a good look at the mechanism; or they have shoddy tools.

 In these cases, the skill-based task itself (hotwiring the jump drive) is exactly the same, it's just the circumstances around it which vary.
 So making the task check easier or harder doesn't really fit.

-To handle this sort of situational effect, the [glo:gm] might give the player a *boon die* or a *bane die*.
-The player now rolls [glo:dice-notation "`3d6`"], keeping the better (or worse) of the two rolls.
-Or the [glo:gm] might say that success or failure is impossible given these additional situational factors, and so remove the roll entirely.
+To handle this sort of situational effect, the [abbr:gm] might give the player a *boon die* or a *bane die*.
+The player now rolls `3d6`, keeping the better (or worse) of the two rolls.
+Or the [abbr:gm] might say that success or failure is impossible given these additional situational factors, and so remove the roll entirely.